 - 1.3.7 The planning process is a dynamic process, subject to inevitable change.
 It is intended that this Plan will be subject to periodic review, initiated in the following ways: - a.
 A complete or partial review upon amendment; - b.
 A review of this document may be conducted by the Council of the County of Two Hills No. 21 every five years; or - c.
-A complete or partial review whenever, due to economic, social, technical developments or environmental considerations, the Plan is considered by Council of the County of Two Hills No. 21 not to meet the long term goals of the County.
+A complete or partial review whenever, due to economic, social, technical developments or environmental considerations, or any other factor that Council deems appropriate; or - d.
+The Plan is considered by Council of the County of Two Hills No. 21 not to meet the long term goals of the County.